AbhignaVKumar/First-Person-View-Glasses-for-Surgeons/README.md

 ## 🔋 Battery Integration and Enhancements

 In this design, the battery is seamlessly integrated into the spectacle frame and rests comfortably at the back of the head using a 3D-printed holder.
-A 5000 mAh power bank provides ample energy, is easily rechargeable via USB, and enables the FPV goggles to stream continuously for over 10 hours.
+A 5000 mAh power bank provides ample energy, is easily rechargeable via USB, and enables the FPV glasses to stream continuously for over 10 hours.
 An integrated slide switch allows users to turn the video streaming on and off(initial design, later with speech recognition), while a spring-loaded screw lets them adjust the camera angle for optimal comfort and viewing.

 <p align="center">
   <img src="images/fpv_battery_mount.jpg" alt="Battery Mount Integration" width="500"/>